christiskatsouris/Multivariate/README.md

 ### Task 3

-Using a time-series dataset of your choice and by fitting the above model obtain the estimate of the coefficient matrix B.
+Using a time-series dataset of your choice and by fitting the above model obtain the estimate of the coefficient matrix B by writing code in [R](https://www.r-project.org/), [Matlab](https://uk.mathworks.com/help/matlab/getting-started-with-matlab.html) or [Stata](https://www.stata.com/bookstore/getting-started-windows/).

 ### References